Non-Hermitian $\mathrm{sl}(3, \mathbb{C})$ three-mode couplers: Introduction

 \section{Introduction}

 Photonic systems provide versatile platforms to explore non-Hermitian physics across classical and quantum regimes.
 Coupled waveguides emulate tight-binding lattices \cite{Lin2025p223802,Keil2016p213901,Chien2007p125113,Chen2021p023501}, simulate condensed-matter phenomena \cite{Yang2024p50,Wang2024p063525,Jorg2025pPC133930D}, and realize controllable settings for engineered gain, loss, and symmetry constraints \cite{Xiao2025pR09,Li2024p156601,Reisenbauer2024p1629}.
-In particular, exceptional points (EPs) in non-Hermitian systems, corresponding to parameter values where eigenvalues and eigenvectors coalesce \cite{Kato1966}, produce nontrivial topology and enhance sensitivity to perturbations in optics and photonics \cite{Miri2019p7709}.
-The interplay of coherent coupling, non-Hermiticity, and parity--time ($\mathcal{PT}$) symmetry has revealed symmetry-breaking transitions and EPs in coupled lasers \cite{Yao2016p}, periodic $\mathcal{PT}$-modulated waveguides \cite{Zhong2022p52504}, and slab geometries \cite{Bender1998p5243,Bender1999p2201,Bender2002p270401,Nolting1996p76,ElGanainy2007p2632,Zhang2024p053515}.
-Generalized coupled-mode theory extends to non-Hermitian waveguides and resonators, enabling accurate descriptions of mode hybridization, gain/loss compensation, and non-reciprocal light transport \cite{Zhang2015p22653,Ghaemidizicheh2025p26329}.
+Within this context, exceptional points (EPs), corresponding to parameter values where eigenvalues and eigenvectors coalesce \cite{Kato1966}, constitute central spectral features of non-Hermitian systems, giving rise to nontrivial topology and enhanced susceptibility to perturbations in optics and photonics \cite{Miri2019p7709}.
+Recent pseudospectral analyses show that sensitivity near exceptional points depends on the symmetry class of accessible perturbations \cite{Komis2022p043219}.
+Moreover, information-theoretic analyses show that apparent enhancements in non-Hermitian sensing must be assessed in terms of effective metrological resources once post-selection and environmental degrees of freedom are included \cite{Zeng2025}.

-Non-Hermitian mode-coupling matrices provide a minimal description of open systems with gain, loss, or chirality \cite{Ashida2020p249}.
-They apply across diverse platforms, including optical waveguides and resonators \cite{Dehdashti2015p067132,Setare2019p1663,Wang2023p442}, electronic~\cite{QuirozJuarez2022p054034}, transport effects \cite{GhaemiDizicheh2021p023515,GhaemiDizicheh2023p125155}, nonlinear skin effect \cite{GhaemiDizicheh2024p125411} and superconducting circuits \cite{Song2024p9848}, acoustic metamaterials \cite{Achilleos2017p144303}, mechanical structures \cite{Lu2023p202307998}, and ultracold atomic systems \cite{Wang2022p4598}.
-Hermitian models do not capture the open dynamics, and microscopic approaches such as the Lindblad formalism are often too complex in practice \cite{Bergholtz2021p015005}.
-Non-Hermitian models provide an analytically tractable alternative \cite{JaramilloAvila2020p1761}, revealing complex eigenvalues, non-orthogonal eigenmodes, and the coalescence of eigenvalues and eigenvectors at EPs \cite{QuirozJuarez2019p862,Ding2022p745}.
+In photonic implementations, the interplay of coherent coupling, non-Hermiticity, and parity--time ($\mathcal{PT}$) symmetry \cite{Bender1998p5243,Bender1999p2201,Bender2002p270401} provides a concrete setting in which these phenomena arise, enabling symmetry-breaking transitions and exceptional points in coupled lasers \cite{Yao2016p}, periodic $\mathcal{PT}$-modulated waveguides \cite{Zhong2022p52504}, and slab geometries \cite{Nolting1996p76,ElGanainy2007p2632,Zhang2024p053515}.
+In such systems, generalized coupled-mode theory offers a natural description of non-Hermitian waveguides and resonators, capturing mode hybridization, gain/loss compensation, and non-reciprocal light transport \cite{Zhang2015p22653,Ghaemidizicheh2025p26329}.